-Your triage score should not be increased because of underlying disabilities or pre-existing conditions unless there is medical evidence that they impact your ability to survive with treatment.
+Your triage score should not be increased simply because you have underlying disabilities or pre-existing conditions, unless there is medical evidence that they impact your ability to survive for one year with treatment.
 Make sure that health care providers are aware of disabilities or conditions that may affect your triage score, like speech disabilities or neuro-motor impairments that prevent you from moving your body in response to verbal commands.
 If you have an underlying condition or disability and you need more time on a ventilator for treatment to be effective, your family provider, or health care agent should ask for an extension of the ventilator trial period.

-What should you do if you or a loved one in the hospital need help understanding medical care or communicating with staff?
+What should you do if you or a loved one in the hospital needs help understanding medical care or communicating with staff?